visual-antidote/Kentico.MVC.FormComponent.CategorySelector/README.md

 ### Restrict number of selected categories

-You can set a minumum and maximum number of required categories.
+You can set a minimum and maximum number of required categories.